 In Serra da Bocaina, they identified 17 agricultural crops with varying levels of pollination dependence, the annual value of which is estimated to $564,500.
 For Mata do Jambreiro, 16 crops are cultivated, of which half depend on pollination—estimated at a value of $246,000 per year.

-The non-monetary valuation identified important areas with higher potential for nesting and food resources in Canaã dos Carajás and Parauapebas for Bocaina—and, especially, Nova Lima for Jambreiro.
+The non-monetary valuation of pollination services provided by the two protected areas identified important areas with higher potential for nesting and food resources in Canaã dos Carajás and Parauapebas for Bocaina—and, especially, Nova Lima for Jambreiro.